kapish-Dalmia/First-real-project/README.md

 I don't know what am i goin to put here but i have some simple python projects made and i think that i should upload them to save the progress.

+I would be keeping all my python code in the main branch and all the other files like jupyter files in the subsquent branchs.